K-Scorpio/scorpiosec/content/en/posts/HTB-Surveillance.md

 chmod +x /tmp/exploit.sh
 ```

-> When the `exploit.sh` script will be executed, it will create a copy of the `bash` binary in `/tmp` and set its permissions to be executable with elevated privileges (setuid)
+> When the `exploit.sh` script will be executed, it will create a copy of the `bash` binary in `/tmp` and set its permissions to be executable with elevated privileges (setuid).

 With command substitution we execute our script via the `zmupdate.pl` script.